ThibaultLeroyFr/GenomeScansByABC/README.md

 # GenomeScansByABC
-This GitHub repository contains all datasets, scripts and programs used to perform demographically-explicit genome scans following Leroy et al. submitted
+_This GitHub repository contains all datasets, scripts and programs used to perform demographically-explicit genome scans following Leroy et al. submitted._
-For any questions, please contact : thibault.leroy\_AT\_inra.fr
+>For any questions, please contact : thibault.leroy\_AT\_inra.fr

 ### 1 SNP Calling & Filtering (./SNP\_calling\_filtering/)